jsiegenthaler/homebridge-eosstb/README.md

 </p>

 # WORK IN PROGRESS
-This is a private repo because I'm not finished, If you've been invited, then it's because I selected you.
-You're here to help.
+This is very much a work in progres..
+Why?
+Because I'm not finished.
+If you can, give me a hand...
-During the time that this is a private repo, installation must be done using:
+At the moment, installation must be done using:
 ```sh
 sudo npm install -g https://github.com/jsiegenthaler/eosstb/
 ```